BongoPoyo/chatui/README.md

 # chatui
-A TUI wrapper for chatgpt.
+A TUI wrapper for ollama gemma3:1b.